Anonymous654547/DiscordFakeDeafen/README.md

 Do CTRL + Shift + I

-Click on the console section in the top left
+Click on the console section in the top right

 Paste the code in and press enter